jump-dev/JuMP.jl/docs/src/style.md

 #### Return statements

-Use an explicit `return` statement to exit from a function.
-If the return from a function is nothing, use `return` instead of `return nothing`.
+To avoid situations in which it is unclear whether the author intended to return a certain value or not, always use an explicit `return` statement to exit from a function.
+If the return from a function is `nothing`, use `return` instead of `return nothing`.

 We make an exception for assignment-form one-line functions (`f(x) = 2x`).